Practical computational advantage from the quantum switch on a generalized family of promise problems: Solution using the quantum switch

 In the literature, it is common to find the expression "$N$-\texttt{switch}" for a quantum switch of $N$ gates.
 As we mentioned above, we do not necessarily require all possible permutations, so it makes sense to refer to an $(N,p)$-\texttt{switch}, i.e., a quantum switch of $N$ gates applied in $p$ different orders.
 Of course, since there are different combinations of $p$ permutations of $N$ elements, the expression "$(N,p)$-\texttt{switch}" properly denotes a \textit{class} of quantum switches.
 Therefore, the $N$-\texttt{switch} considering all the $N!$ permutations, as originally introduced in Ref. \cite{ACB}, is the only quantum switch in the class of $(N,N!)$-\texttt{switches}.
 Rigorously speaking, the HPP implemented in Ref. \cite{Taddei} is solved using a $(4,4)$-\texttt{switch} and the scaling method proposed in Ref. \cite{RB22} uses $(N,2^{N-1})$-\texttt{switches} that can be described as nested $(2,2)$-\texttt{switches}.
 Note that the exploration of different combinations of permutations of channels was also highlighted in Refs. \cite{Procopio2020,Wilson2021,Sazim2021}.

 The quantum switch plays a key role in the quantum approach to solving the CHPP, which is a straightforward extension of the protocol for solving the FPP in Ref. \cite{ACB}.
 It is as follows: First, consider a CHPP specified by a matrix $M\in CH(p)$ and a set of $p$ permutations $\{\Pi_j\}$ of $N$ unitaries.
 Suppose the unitaries satisfy the promise for the $k$-th column of $M$.
 Now initialize a control system of dimension $p$ in the state $\ket{0}$, and a target system of dimension compatible with the problem in an arbitrary state $\ket{\psi}$.
 The unitary gate $M/\sqrt{p}$ is applied on the control system.
-Since $M$ must be chosen in its dephased form, applying the corresponding quantum switch we have
+Since $M$ must be in its dephased form, the joint state becomes